marcolanaro/DataChannel.IO/Readme.md

 	datachannel.in("room").on("chat", function(data) {
 		console.log(data);
 	});
-### ToDo

-- Test on Firefox
-- Implement e relay layer: in case peer-to-peer communication fails, socket.io serve the data message

 ### Examples
 Some examples at:

 [https://github.com/marcolanaro/DataChannel.IO-Examples](https://github.com/marcolanaro/DataChannel.IO-Examples)

+### ToDo

+- Support Firefox: at the moment the API is incomplete, it is necessary to create a fake stream to add a datachannel

 Tested on Chrome Canary